nginxinc/nginx-ingress-workshops/Azure/labs/LabGuide.md

 <br/>

-An excellent Prerequisite for taking this Workshop is the NGINX Basics Workshop, also available from F5 Inc., as it provides a fundamental basics of NGINX Plus, on which the NGINX Plus Ingress Controller is built.
+An excellent Prerequisite for taking this Workshop is the NGINX Basics Workshop, also available from F5 Inc., as it provides the fundamental basics of NGINX Plus, on which the NGINX Plus Ingress Controller is built.
 Please contact your NGINX Event Marketing team for information on additional Workshops.

 </br>